Sendoushi/social-feed/README.md

             screenName: '',
             excludeReplies: '',
             includeEntities: '',
-            limit: 1 // Defaults to 50
+            limit: 1, // Defaults to 50
-        }
+            timeout: 0 // Optional.
+It should be set in milliseconds }
     },
     instagram: {